Saevel/sql-on-big-data/README.md

    and store their: employeeId, name, surname, department, country, salary and years of experience in the "TOP_BOTH" table, stored as ORC files and partitioned by department and country, where k is equal to the value passed in the "top-both" input parameter.

+   NOTE: The results of each exercise can be found in the src/main/resources/results, in appropriate JSON files.